-It’s ideal to empty it in a local septic tank.
+It’s ideal to empty it into a local septic tank.
 However, if it’s not available, you can empty the toilet in a classic, indoor toilet.
 Just be careful to avoid splashing.

 The Final Word

 Portable toilets are not a new concept.
-Mariners have profusely used them for decades.
-Like almost everything else around us, the evolution of technology has left its mark on these lightweight, foldable toilets as well.
-The modern models are solidly built, stable toilets with a more appropriate excreta disposal facility than their ancestors.
+Mariners have used them for decades.
+Yet, like almost everything else around us, the evolution of technology has left its mark on these lightweight, foldable toilets.
+The modern models are solid, stable toilets with a more appropriate waste disposal facility than their ancestors.